freeCodeCamp/guide/src/pages/css/styling-lists/index.md

 > ```
 > <img src="https://github.com/kayfo23/imgs-for-fcc-guide/blob/master/list-style-position-inside.png?raw=true" width="350" title="list-style-position outside">

 Position the marker `inside`, and the first text line of each list item will be indented to make room for the marker.
-Any sub-lines of the same list item will align with the marker rather than the first text line.
+Any sub-lines of the same list item will align with the marker rather than the first text line:

 > ```css
 > /* css */